LACMIP/emu/docs/_documentation/typecollection.md

    --- | ---
     1 | Navigate to the search form (*File > New Search*).
     2 | On the search form, navigate to the Admin tab.
-    3 | Enter your name in *Modified By* and the date in *Modification Date*.
-Execute the search.
+    3 | Enter your name in *Modified By*, the date in *Modification Date*, and execute the search.
     4 | Review the results in List view.
     5 | Hold shift to select all records from the same drawer. ⚠️**Critical: Make sure you're only selecting lots that came from the same drawer.**
     6 | Navigate: *Tools > Relocate > Selected Records*